Care Home Mortgages

 FAQs

-The cost of opening a care home is not limited to the purchase price, which will itself vary considerably depending on the location, size and condition of the property you wish to purchase or develop.
+The cost of opening a care home will depend on the location, size and condition of the property and whether you’re starting from scratch or taking over an existing business.

-From the start, you will need to be able to pay for the furniture and specialist equipment needed to fit out a care home, the salaries of staff working at the home, the energy costs, catering and maintenance, recruitment, insurance and marketing costs.
+You’ll need to factor in things like furniture and specialist equipment, staff salaries, energy costs, catering and maintenance, recruitment, insurance and marketing costs.
 In September 2022 the minimum upfront cost was estimated at £2 million.

 Ask a quick question